Omarosa reveals recording of President Trump from day after she was fired

 Trump also said, "While I know it's 'not presidential' to take on a lowlife like Omarosa, and while I would rather not be doing so, this is a modern day form of communication."

-Manigault Newman, responding to Trump's tweets, told MSNBC's "Velshi & Ruhle," that it was "sad, with all the things going on in the country" that Trump "would take time out to insult me and my intelligence."
+Manigault Newman, responding to Trump's tweets, said on "Velshi & Ruhle" that it was "sad, with all the things going on in the country" that Trump "would take time out to insult me and my intelligence."

 "This is his pattern with African-Americans," she said.
 "He doesn't know how to control himself."